mjordan/islandora_fetch_bags/README.md

 ; Sample .ini file for the Islandora Fetch Bags tool

 [general]
-; Your site's base URL.
-islandora_base_url = 'http://digital.lib.sfu.ca';
+; Your Islandora instance's base URL.
+Do not include the trailing /. islandora_base_url = 'http://digital.lib.sfu.ca';

 ; Where you want your Bags to be saved.
 Must exist.